Multi-sided Matching for the Association of Space-Air-Ground Integrated Systems

-On the other hand, \textit{the distance-based association}, as the name suggests, assumes that each downstream node sends a request for association to its closest upstream node.
-When the upstream node receives all the association requests, it selects the agents with the best utilities up to its quota.
-The rejected downstream nodes remain unconnected.
+On the other hand, \textit{the distance-based association}, as the name suggests, assumes that each node in layer $k$ sends a request for an association to its closest node in upper layer $k+1$.
+When this node receives all the association requests, it selects the agents with the best rates up to its quota.
+The rejected $k$-layer nodes remain unconnected.